peterdesmet/peterdesmet.github.io/_posts/2013-01-17-coding-resolutions.md

+---
-Title: Coding resolutions
+title: Coding resolutions
-Slug: coding-resolutions
-Date: 2013-01-17 21:34
-Author: Peter Desmet
-Tags: Coding, New Year
-Summary: Resolutions in coding land.
+description: Resolutions in coding land.
 Also, fantasy pets.
+background:
+author: Peter Desmet
+categories: [coding, new year]
+---

 It's mid-January, but it's never too late to make some resolutions to feel bad about not reaching at the end of the year.
 Mine are coding-related and hardly world-shattering, giving me a chance to actually reach them.